Voidable Contract in Real Estate: Definition & Examples

 Definition of voidable contract

 A voidable contract is a formal agreement between two parties that remains enforceable until one party decides to void it.
-This decision is typically based on legal grounds such as breach on contract terms, fraud, misrepresentation, duress, or lack of legal capacity when signing.
+This decision is typically based on legal grounds such as breach of contract terms, fraud, misrepresentation, duress, or lack of legal capacity when signing.

 For example, a buyer may void a contract if the seller fails to disclose critical defects in a property.
 Similarly, a minor who enters into a real estate agreement has the right to disaffirm the contract upon reaching the age of majority.